 Political CRMs and Contact Databases

-CRM stands for Contact Relationship Manager, and it’s essentially just a piece of software that allows you to track contact information for people with whom you interact.
+Contact Relationship Manager, and it’s essentially just a piece of software that allows you to track contact information for people with whom you interact.
 Because of reporting requirements at the federal and state level, every candidate that meets a donation or expense threshold must report their finances.
 That threshold varies from state to state, but it’s typically low – around $250 – which means nearly every candidate will have to file a finance report of some type.
 Investing in a good CRM early in the campaign will save you hours of time and help keep you organized.

 There are a few well respected CRMs for political applications including: